lynnlangit/aws-for-bioinformatics/6_Automation/4_Monitor_with_CloudWatch.md

-# Monitor logs with AWS Operations (was CloudWatch)
+# Monitor logs with AWS CloudWatch

 ### Why do this
  - UNDERSTAND whether your service instance is working as expected